 The structure of the earth, in its natural variety and diversity . . .
 Seas, mountain ranges and rivers are the most natural boundaries not only of lands but also of peoples, customs, languages and empires, and they have been, even in the greatest revolutions in human affairs, the directing lines or limits of world history.

 Herder was hardly unique in this insight, for observations about the relationship of character to geography extended back to Classical times in the West.
 However, Herder carried the argument farther than had previously been the case, ultimately developing an organic theory of a people.
-Importantly for my argument to come, while important, the land primarily provided a boundary defining a Volk’s natural territory, as well as influencing its language.
+Importantly for my argument to come, the land primarily provided a boundary defining a Volk’s natural territory, as well as influencing its language.
 The Inuit have many different words for snow, and most English speakers have one.
-They therefore see differences in snow that we cannot.
-In this sense they would be at home in lands where snow is important, and not, for example, in Florida.
+The Inuit see differences in snow that we cannot.
+They would be at home in lands where snow is important, and not, for example, in Florida.
 He explained